 What is Brand Storytelling?

-Brand storytelling is a strategy that uses narratives to communicate a brand’s values, personality, and uniqueness to its audience.
+Brand storytelling uses narratives to communicate your brand’s values, personality, and uniqueness to its audience.

-According to the Harvard Business Review, these fans are more likely to buy more, pay more and stay loyal to the brand.
-They may even act as brand ambassadors by referring the brand to others.
+According to the Harvard Business Review, fans are more likely to buy more, pay more and stay loyal to your brand.

 7 Common Themes in Brand Storytelling

-Brand storytelling can cover a range of topics, but some common themes come up repeatedly, such as:
+Brand storytelling can cover a range of themes.
+Here are those that come up repeatedly:

 1. Origin Story

-In your origin story, you can describe how your company was established, including the key moments that shaped the brand’s identity.
+In your origin story, describe how your company was established, highlighting key moments that shaped the brand’s identity.

-An illustrative example of a brand sharing its origin story is Converse.
-The company was founded in 1908 by Marquis Mills Converse and has since grown into a leading footwear brand.
-Converse’s origin story highlights the company’s journey from a rubber shoe manufacturer to a well-known sports and leisure brand.
+Founded in 1908 by Marquis Mills Converse, the company has evolved into a leading footwear brand.
+Converse’s origin story showcases its journey from a rubber shoe manufacturer to a well-known sports and leisure brand.

 2. Mission and Values Story

-Just as your origin story sheds light on your beginnings, stories about your mission and values show why your brand exists and what it stands for.
+Just as your origin story sheds light on your beginnings, stories about your mission and values reveal why your brand exists and what it stands for.

-An example of a company that communicates its mission and values through storytelling is Patagonia.
-The company uses business to inspire solutions to the climate crisis.
-Patagonia’s stories highlight its commitment and activism to sustainability and responsible sourcing and manufacturing practices.
+Using business to inspire solutions to the climate crisis, Patagonia’s stories underscore its commitment and activism toward sustainability, responsible sourcing, and ethical manufacturing practices.

 3. Customer Experience Story